DEWR AI Transparency Statement

 To support these efforts, DEWR has established a robust governance framework to ensure the ethical, transparent, and secure use of AI.
 Key elements include:

-• AI Governance: The department’s AI Adoption Committee oversees all AI initiatives, ensuring they align with DEWR’s strategic objectives and government standards.
+• AI Governance: The department’s AI Adoption Committee oversees all AI initiatives deployed by the department, ensuring they align with DEWR’s strategic objectives and government standards.
+The Committee advises the AI Accountable Official in overseeing AI initiatives by third party providers such as employment service providers.

-• Ethical Principles: AI development and deployment adhere to DEWR’s Ethics Framework and whole-of-government AI guidelines, embedding considerations like privacy, safety, lawfulness and fairness from the outset.
+• Ethical and Privacy Principles: AI development and deployment adhere to DEWR’s Data, Digital and AI Ethics Policy and whole-of-government AI guidelines, embedding considerations like privacy, safety, lawfulness, transparency and fairness from the outset.
+Privacy assessments and data security considerations are embedded into the AI governance process, ensuring that the department’s AI tools maintain the privacy of Australians and that their use adheres to our privacy policy.

 • Cybersecurity Standards: DEWR is committed to applying the cybersecurity requirements outlined in the Australian Government Information Security Manual (ISM) and the Protective Security Policy Framework (PSPF), using a risk-based approach, to ensure the secure operation of all AI applications.

 DEWR uses AI to enhance workplace productivity and support corporate and enabling functions.
-These applications focus on streamlining internal processes and automating routine tasks.
-As part of its commitment to responsible AI use, DEWR is participating in the Pilot Australian Government AI Assurance Framework to explore how AI can further optimise internal operations while adhering to ethical and governance standards.
+These applications focus on streamlining internal processes, automating routine tasks, and enabling new capabilities.

 DEWR employs AI in the following way: